deltachat/deltachat-pages/_posts/2020-03-10-reduced-message-size.md

 ---

 **In the last months, the Delta Chat developers put a lot of focus on saving traffic.
-The result: using Delta Chat consumes far less data now.**
+The result: current Delta Chat mobile releases consume far less data now.**

 It's easy to forget that many people still pay data plans by the GB - their data traffic is **expensive, limited, and slow.** For many people, it's even a